yueding98/yueding-portfolio/viz_critic_redesign.md

 Student A, mid 20's
 1. Can you tell me what this graph is about?
-It shows the percentage and the number of newly registered electric vehicles in the EU countries in 2020.
+It shows the percentage and the number of newly registered electric vehicles in the EU countries.
 There are two kinds of vehicles: battery electric vehicles and plug-in hybrid electric vehicles.
 2. Is there anything you find confusing, in other word, you spend some seconds thinking about the information?
 There is no need to use two schemes of color because colors indicate the same meaning in both two graphs.
 There are so many rows and the number of newly registered vehicles is very small so it cannot be presented very clearly.
 3. Who do you think is the intended audience for this?